pyeventsourcing/eventsourcing/docs/topics/contributing.rst

 - Join the Slack_ channel and share your ideas for how to improve the library.
 We’re always open to suggestions.
 - Submit patches or pull requests for new and/or fixed behavior.
-- Improve the documentation or improve the unit test suites.
+- Improve the documentation or improve the unit test suite.

 Making changes